 I used to be one of those people who wanted to jump straight into deep learning without bothering with the math.
 Then I took a statistical learning course at NTNU and realized I was missing a huge piece of the puzzle.
-Turns out understanding the fundamentals actually makes you better at machine learning, not worse.
+Understanding the fundamentals actually makes you better at machine learning.

 The math behind machine learning